-Designation Maximum Density (du/ac) Typical Uses Compatible Zoning Residential Des Low Density 0.8 to 4.4 du/ac This designation should be limited to lands where it is advantageous to keep residential densities very low to protect resources or to reduce exposure of higher population concentrations to potential impacts, such as flooding.
+Designation Maximum Density (du/ac) Typical Uses Compatible Zoning Residential Des Residential Designations Low Density 0.8 to 4.4 du/ac This designation should be limited to lands where it is advantageous to keep residential densities very low to protect resources or to reduce exposure of higher population concentrations to potential impacts, such as flooding.
 It may also be applied to rural residential areas within the Sphere of Influence or where old County subdivisions exist.
 R-A R-1-10 Medium Low Density Residential 4.5 to 5.8 du/ac This designation shall be reserved for single-family residential developments and other complimentary uses that are typically associated with single-family neighborhoods, such as churches, day-care centers, community centers, parks, and schools.
 Neighborhoods will be characterized by attractive, shady, treelined streets, and homes with generous front porches, garages set back behind the front of the house, and traditional architectural stylings.
 R-1-10 R-1-7.5 Medium Density Residential 7.3 to 17.4 du/ac This designation is intended to provide for attractive multiple-family residential neighborhoods as well as mobile home parks.
 To the extent practical, multifamily residential development should be designed to have the appearance of single-family homes, with useable front porches, parking to the rear, and ample landscaping, along shady, tree-lined streets.
 R-1-6 RM-2.5 T-P Medium High Density Residential 17.4 to 29 du/ac This designation is intended to provide for attractive multiple-family residential neighborhoods as well as mobile-home parks.
 To the extent practical, multifamily residential development should be designed to have the appearance of single-family homes, with useable front porches, parking to the rear, and ample landscaping, along shady, tree-lined streets.
 RM-2.5 RM-1.5 T-P

-Designation Maximum Density (du/ac) Typical Uses Zoni High Density 29 to 43.6 This designation is intended to provide for attractive higher- RM-1.5 Residential du/ac density multiple-family residential areas.
-Dwellings should be designed to blend well with surrounding areas, with attractive RM-1 architecture, landscaping, and related improvements along shady, tree-lined collector or arterial roadways.
-Mixed-Use Des ignations Retail Mixed 17.4 to 29 The retail mixed-use designation is intended to build in flexibility RMU Use (RMU) du/ac for future projects to meet the changing needs of the city and the marketplace.
+Designation Maximum Density (du/ac) Typical Uses Compatible Zoning High Density Residential 29 to 43.6 du/ac This designation is intended to provide for attractive higher- density multiple-family residential areas.
+Dwellings should be designed to blend well with surrounding areas, with attractive architecture, landscaping, and related improvements along shady, tree-lined collector or arterial roadways.
+RM-1.5 RM-1 Mixed-Use Des ignations • Retail Mixed Use (RMU) 17.4 to 29 du/ac The retail mixed-use designation is intended to build in flexibility for future projects to meet the changing needs of the city and the marketplace.
 It includes land along the north Academy Avenue corridor and other selected locations in the northern part of the community.
-Agriculture - This designation is applied to lands that are being, or have the UR Urban capacity to be, actively farmed, but are within the planning area Reserve (AE- and may be eventually developed.
-This designation can be 20) 20) combined with other designations, as appropriate.
-For instance, in may be warranted to designate future residential lands as "Low Density Residential - Reserve" - in instances where it would not be appropriate to develop the land for a significant period of time.
+RMU Agriculture Urban Reserve (AE-20) - This designation is applied to lands that are being, or have the capacity to be, actively farmed, but are within the planning area and may be eventually developed.
+This designation can be combined with other designations, as appropriate.
+For instance, it may be warranted to designate future residential lands as "Low Density Residential - Reserve" - in instances where it would not be appropriate to develop the land for a significant period of time.
+UR